Graduate Program Policies and Procedures

 THE CURRICULUM IN WGSS: PHD REQUIREMENTS

 Students must complete 18 credits of WGSS coursework.
-For incoming students who are new to Penn State, consult the DGS as your adviser during your first fall semester.
-This DGS can help facilitate your connections to our faculty and guide you in the field until you identify a field-specific adviser.
+For incoming students who are new to Penn State, consult the Director of Graduate Studies (DGS) as your adviser during your first fall semester.
+The DGS can help facilitate your connections to our faculty and guide you in the field until you identify a field-specific adviser.

 Required Core Courses: